lukekivi/Distributed-Image-Processing/proj_dir/DesignSpecifications.md

 # Distributed Image Processing
-Created by Lucas Kivi and Charles Droeg
+Created by Lucas Kivi and Charles Droege
-Last edited 2/23/2022
+Last edited 2/28/2022

 &nbsp;
 ## Architecture Overview
 ---
 There is a **ImageProcessingClient** who sends jobs to an **ImageProcessingServer**.
 The server has access to *n* **ImageProcessingNode**s.
 The server then logically divides the job and attempts to divide the work into tasks which are assigned to the population of available nodes.
 The nodes who receive jobs then carry out a filtering task on some portion of the overall data.
 The nodes respond to the server with a success status.
-Once each task is completed the server gives returns a success status to the client.
+Once each task is completed the server returns a success status to the client.
 The entire process is synchronous.

 Data is stored in some shared memory space and is not transferred via the socket.
 Instead, file locations are passed for jobs and tasks.